ehsan11100/AdGuard/Hosts-Blocklists.md

 example.org
 ```

-If a string is not a valid domain (e.g. `*.example.org`), AdGuard Home will consider it to be an [adblock-style](#adblock-style) rule.
+If a string is not a valid domain (e.g. `*.example.org`), AdGuard Home will
+consider it to be an [Adblock-style](#adblock-style) rule.

-## <a id="hostlists-compiler"></a> Hostlists compiler
+##  <a href="#hostlists-compiler" id="hostlists-compiler" name="hostlists-compiler">Hostlists Compiler</a>

-If you are maintaining a blocklist and use different sources in it, [Hostlists compiler](https://github.com/AdguardTeam/HostlistCompiler) may be useful to you.
+If you are maintaining a blocklist and use different sources in it, [Hostlists

-This is a simple tool that makes it easier to compile a hosts blocklist compatible with AdGuard Home or any other AdGuard product with DNS filtering.
+compiler][hlc] may be useful to you.
+It is a simple tool that makes it easier
+to compile a hosts blocklist compatible with AdGuard Home or any other AdGuard
+product with DNS filtering.

 What it's capable of:

 1. Compile a single blocklist from multiple sources.

 2. Exclude the rules you don't need.

-3. Cleanup the resulting list: deduplicate, remove invalid rules, compress the list.
+3. Cleanup the resulting list: deduplicate, remove invalid rules, and compress
+    the list.